 This document serves as the formal Density Bonus Application for the Encinal Terminals Master Plan Application.
 As such, it complies with the State Density Bonus Law, Government Code section 65915 et seq., and the procedures for implementing the statute as set forth in the City of Alameda Density Bonus Ordinance, Alameda Municipal Code ("AMC") Section 30-17.
 The State Density Bonus Law requires local jurisdictions to grant incentives, concessions, and waivers to developers who provide for affordable housing.
-A requested concession, incentive, or waiver shall be approved unless findings for denial contained in subsection 30.17.9a or 30.17.12a of the Alameda Municipal Code § 30-17.4e.)
+A requested concession, incentive, or waiver shall be approved unless findings for denial contained in subsection 30.17.9a or 30.17.12a of the Alameda Municipal Code are made in writing.
+(See Alameda Municipal Code § 30-17.4e.)
 The information provided below, in attachments, and in the referenced portions of the Master Plan fulfills the City of Alameda's Density Bonus Application requirements.